pellerichard/laravel-dynamic-api/README.md

 - Perfect for Micro sites / Micro services, and for small projects

 Cons:
-- Relatively slow due to the data saving mechanism.
+- Slower than standard solutions due to the data saving mechanism.

 ## Installation